 The cause of rosacea isn’t known.
 It’s thought to be a response to ongoing inflammation in the body.
 Immune system changes and gut bacteria imbalance may also be factors.

-There is no cure for rosacea, but recommended treatments include:
+There’s no cure for rosacea, but recommended treatments include:

 - sun protection

-- antibiotics such as doxycycline and tetracycline
+- anti-inflammatory therapies, such as the antibiotic doxycycline and topical metronidazole

 Light and laser treatments may also help.

 There may also be a link between gut health and rosacea.
 A